MetaD/psychTaskJS/README.md

 - [How to read the data](#how-to-read-the-data)

 ## Issues
-- Change some statements for people from other places?
+- The four statements below have been removed
   - "I visit a part of _Boston_ I've never been to"

   if doing it outside US: